 - Diapers.
 The best thing we did while we were there was go to TARGET and buy diapers and wipes!
 They take up so much room in your suitcase, so if you are traveling somewhere where there is a market easily accessible, I would recommend buying diapers and wipes once you get there.

 - Food.
 I am breastfeeding so I did not have to pack formula but I still was able to fit my pump and a couple bottles in the stroller travel bag!
 We also carried on a bottle of breastmilk just in case we needed it on the plane and it went through security no problem.
-We just kept it right at 3oz.
+We just kept it right at 3oz just to avoid anything slowing us down.
+However, TSA actually allows breastmilk.
 I did make sure to pack a nursing cover in the diaper bag so we had privacy when we needed it.
+If you are breastfeeding and have questions about storage, some friends at Aeroflow sent over this table.

 - Blankets and Burp cloths.
 These are a must!
 Well, especially the burp cloths for a baby with reflux.
 So glad we brought so many (probably close to 10).